NW-PaGe/wadoh_raccoon/README.md

 # wadoh_raccoon

-A Python package for transforming and linking pathogen sequencing/subtyping metadata
+A Python package for transforming and linking pathogen sequencing/subtyping metadata.

+See our github page for function references and docs https://nw-page.github.io/wadoh_raccoon/

 # How to install the package